leonardb/eredis/CONTRIBUTING.md

 * Update the version in `src/eredis.app.src` and `mix.exs`.
 * Update CHANGELOG.md and add what's new since the last version.
 (Use e.g. `git log *PREV_VERSION*..HEAD`).
-* Check that documentation is generated and commited using `make edoc`.
+* Check that documentation is generated and committed using `make edoc`.
 * Commit the changes, push and check the build.
 * Publish to Hex using `make publish` (requires `mix` and a Hex account with rights to publish this project).
 (This can be done later.)